Equity Valuation: Book Value, Liquidation Value, and the Q Ratio

 One measure to determine whether a stock is a good investment is whether the company is worth at least the value of all the outstanding stock at current market prices.
 Most measures of company worth are based on the net value of its assets, = total assets − total liabilities.
 Of course, most companies are worth more than the sum of their net assets.
 For instance, when a company buys another company, then it records part of the worth of that company as goodwill, equal to the perceived value of the company, usually measured by its market price if it is available, over its net assets.
 But goodwill cannot really be measured: market prices may not accurately represent the viability of a business, or the business may not even have a market price if it is not on the market.
 Hence, whether the valuation of goodwill is accurate will not be known until later.
 This is why generally accepted accounting procedures require that goodwill be written down if the value of the business turns out to be less than what was estimated.
 Although net assets will not necessarily show the true value of a company, it will generally show its minimum worth — and it can be measured accurately.
 The 3 most common methods of measuring company worth in terms of its net assets are book value, liquidation value, and the Q ratio.
 Book value is the net worth of the company's assets based on historical prices; liquidation value uses market prices, while the Q ratio, otherwise known as Tobin's Q, uses replacement costs.

-Companies whose stock sells for less than book value is generally considered undervalued, or having less risk than companies selling for greater than book value.
+Companies whose stock sells for less than book value is generally considered undervalued, or having less risk than companies with prices exceeding book value.
 Because most companies sell for much more than book value, a company selling for less than book value may well have considerable upside potential.
 In fact, 1 of the 10 rules listed by Benjamin Graham in his classic book on value investing, Security Analysis, states that the stock price should be less then 2/3 of the firm's book value minus any values for goodwill or other intangible assets.
 The value of intangible assets is subtracted because their value is often inflated, in which case, they will eventually have to be written down.
 Often, however, a company sells for less than book value because it is financially troubled, or because the market thinks the company's prospects are bleak.

 The book value of a company's stock is simply the stockholders' equity per common share of stock, equal to the net asset value, equal to total assets minus intangible assets, such as goodwill, minus total liabilities minus equity related prior claims, including preferred stock and cumulative dividends in arrears, divided by the number of outstanding common shares.
 Treasury stock, which is the repurchase of outstanding stock by the company, is not include in outstanding shares.